Jaycar-Electronics/GPS-Speedometer/README.md

 * Due to the limited size of the Arduino, we've separated the code into two code blocks:
     * `gps_speedo` for the gps speedometer
     * `gps_recorder` record the gps trip
 * while it *is* possible to fit the two into one sketch, it's a tight fit and not very suitable for beginners.
 You are welcome to try though and see what you can conjure up.
-We've found this way is simple and easy.
+We've found this way is simpler and easy for you to dig through without having to worry about removing bootloaders or otherwise.

 ## Bill of Materials
 | Qty | Product | Description |